robhagemans/basicode/README.rst

 - A standard set of subroutines to provide functionality for which no common BASIC syntax exists
 - An audio modulation format intended to be readable by data cassette players

 See the `summary of the BASICODE specification`_ for details.
-You can run these programs in the `online BASICODE interpreter`_, for which the `source code`_ is also available.

 .. image:: http://robhagemans.github.io/basicode/zwart1.jpg

+This repository is a collection of BASICODE programs.
+You can run these in the `online BASICODE interpreter`_, for which the `source code`_ is also available.

 .. _summary of the BASICODE specification: BASICODE.rst
 .. _online BASICODE interpreter: http://robhagemans.github.io/basicode